Elodex/Documentation/04_Index-Synchronization.md

 # Index Synchronization

+## Seeding
+Seeding should usually take place outside of a request cycle since this operation is expected to be a resource intensive and relatively long running task.
+It should usually done while the application is in maintenance mode and with an Artisan command.

+Elodex provides such an [Artisan command](10_Artisan-Commands.md#seeding) to seed all your existing data to the index and is prepared to work with a large number of elements.

 ## Adding Models to the Index
 To add the document of a single model to your default index repository you can call `addToIndex` on the model instance.
 ```php